St. Elizabeth's Church, Pärnu

 St. Elizabeth's Church (Eliisabeti kirik) is a Lutheran church in Pärnu, Estonia.
+Built between 1744 and 1747, it is an example of baroque ecclesiastical architecture in Estonia.

-History and architecture
+History

-The present-day church traces its foundation to 1741, when the Russian empress Elizabeth donated 8,000 roubles for the construction of a new church in Pärnu; hence, the church was named after the empress.
-Construction started in 1744 and the building was finished in 1747, under the guidance of master builder J. H. Güterbock from Riga.
-The spire, finished somewhat later in 1750, was designed by J. H. Wülbern, who also designed the spire for St. Peter's Church, Riga.
+The church was founded in 1741, when Russian empress Elizabeth of Russia donated 8,000 roubles for the construction of a new Lutheran church in Pärnu.
+The church was named after the empress.
+Construction began in 1744 and the building was completed in 1747 under the guidance of master builder J. H. Güterbock from Riga.

-The resulting building is one of the finest ecclesiastical baroque buildings in Estonia, characterised by its relatively grand proportions and simplicity of decoration.
-Later additions include the neo-Gothic interior decoration and the south transept, designed by another architect from Riga, Häuserman, in 1893.
-The altarpiece, depicting the resurrection, is a work from the Netherlands, made in Rotterdam in 1854.
-The organ dates from 1929 and is reputedly one of the finest in Estonia.
+The spire was finished in 1750 and designed by J. H. Wülbern, who also designed the spire for St. Peter's Church, Riga.

+In 1893, architect Häuserman from Riga designed the neo-Gothic interior decoration and the south transept.
 In 1995, a further extension was added to the church, designed by Estonian architect Ra Luhse.

+Architecture and interior

+The church is a baroque building characterised by relatively grand proportions and simplicity of decoration.

+The altarpiece depicts the resurrection and was made in Rotterdam, Netherlands, in 1854.

+The organ was built in 1929 by H. Kolbe of Riga.